 First of all try to be creative.
 It is not really that necessary to copy someone else's pattern.
 Sure you can do it if you like that design so much.
-At the same time keep in mind that if you crochet a doily from "scratch", you will have much more variations possibilities of the design and changing it.
+At the same time keep in mind that if you crochet your doily from "scratch", you will have much more variations of possible designs and changing them.
 Just follow these steps.

 Step 1.
 Choose one or a few motifs to crochet a doily.
 Your possibilities are endless here: different designs and shapes of motifs, combinations of yarns, threads, their color and thickness, and etc.

 Here is my motif, which I chose to crochet the doilies presented in the table.
 (Click for the chart of this doily pattern).
-Check the instructions about reading crochet pattern in charts while you crochet a doily if necessary.
+Check the instructions about reading crochet pattern in charts if necessary.

 You can see that a small motif is just a three first rows of the large one.
 Usually it is not a bad idea to combine these kinds of motifs together.
 They organically compliment each other in models #1 and #2 and make a crocheted doily look very interesting.

 Step 2.
 Crochet your first motif.
 Now it is time to make a decision how to join all motifs.
 There are no "incorrect" or "correct" ways to assemble them.
 You can choose the method of joining according to your preferences.
 Here are a few the most popular ways to do it while you crochet a doily:

 More detailed instructions and pictures about joining motifs